-I am a senior cyclist, yet I enjoy cycling as much, perhaps more, than I dod 40 years ago.
+I am a senior cyclist, yet I enjoy cycling as much, perhaps more, than I did 40 years ago.
 I am fitter, more skilled, and have better equipment.
-I’m in my 72 year, and like years past, I plan to participate in 3 century rides: the Pacific Populaire on April 7, the MEC Horseshoe Valley on July 14, and the Annual Kawartha Lakes Cycling Tour on August 25.
+I’m in my 72 year, and like years past, I plan to participate in several century rides.
 And, like previous years, I plan to train for these events with the goal of beating last year’s times.

 I have just finished re-reading Joe Friel’s Fast After 50, an outline of training methods to negate, or minimize, the effects of ageing.
 He illustrates that the major limiting factors for the older athlete are –

 - an increase in body fat, and